zheensuseyi/my-diary/README.md

 ## ✅ Welcome to my_diary!
 This is a Python Application that allows a user to create and view diary entries that get saved on their desktop!

 ## Fun and extremely easy to use!
-It also comes with a virtual assistant named "Soda" that also gives wisdom!
+It comes with a virtual assistant named "Soda" that gives wisdom!

 ## This was developed using PyCharm and Python.
 External libaries used were "Path" and "random"